Category: Trip-planning

 • Jumper cables or jump starter packNoco Genius Boost jump starter is more practical than cables for solo travel.

-• Basic tool kit — screwdrivers, pliers, adjustable wrench, zip ties.
-[AMAZON: vehicle emergency tool kit]
+• Basic tool kit — screwdrivers, pliers, adjustable wrench, zip ties. vehicle emergency tool kit

 • Emergency water — at least 2 gallons in case of a breakdown in the desert